ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/IPCC_README_files/README_AR6_WG1_Chap3_Figure3_26_OceanHeatContent.md

 via the invite-only google drive page: https://drive.google.com/drive/folders/1VO2FehHCz1zJu8tLvp1dNPF2IURJudJN

 Software description:
 ---------------------
 Software versions, name of environment file (see **save conda environment** in CONTRIBUTING.md), other software packages,…
-- ESMValTool environment file: e.g. IPCC_environments/$NAME_conda_environment.yml
+- ESMValTool environment file: e.g. IPCC_environments/development_ar6_chap_3_ocean_environment.yml
-- pip file: e.g. IPCC_environments/$NAME_pip_environment.txt
+- pip file: e.g. IPCC_environments/development_ar6_chap_3_ocean_pip_environment.txt
 - Other software used:

 Hardware description:
 ---------------------
-What machine was used:  e.g. Mistral or Jasmin
+What machine was used: Jasmin
 When was this machine used?
+December 2020 to March 2021

 Any further instructions:
 -------------------------

 While this code was written for the IPCC report, there are several limitations and potential sources of error.
 In this section, we document some potential problems.